How to Connect with your Mind

 We’ve been taught to over think and under feel as human beings.

-By being present to our Mind, (rather than anticipating or judging what has not happened) we meet the moment as it is.
+By being present to our Mind, (rather than judging or anticipating what has not happened) we meet the moment as it is.
 And we experience the feeling of the moment fully.

-What we do when we stay quiet and open up to listening with our full attention is meet the reality of the moment ... as it is happening.
-And to let our emotional movements be challenged by what we are hearing.
-With patience and calm, we can see and appreciate the other person with a more truthful, kinder perspective.
+What we do when we listen quietly with our full attention is meet the reality of the moment ... as it is happening.
+With patience and a calm nervous system, we can begin to see and appreciate the other person with a more truthful, kinder and compassionate perspective.
 And an ability to respond in a voice we may never have been able to use before.
 One that makes us and them feel seen and heard.

-Waking up to seeing our Self can feel terribly hard at first, but the more clearly we begin to see how we have been taught (conditioned to think) the easier it is for us to change our habits and way of thinking.
-We honestly feel compelled to keep our Heart open, no matter what comes our way, and irrespective of any right or wrong.
-What we do instead is recognise the other person and if we recognise them, then they feel seen, as do we.
+Waking up to our feelings may feel hard at first, but the more clearly we begin to see how we have been taught (conditioned to think) the more willing we are to changing our habits.
+We honestly feel compelled to keep our Heart open, no matter what comes our way and irrespective of any right or wrong.
+We get better at pausing, opening to curiosity and seeing people and circumstances as though for the very first time.

 Paying attention to our Spirit changes the way we feel about our Self.

-In the space of awareness innovative ideas come to life and we learn to think with a philosophy of sharing rather than thinking as an isolated (often lonely) individual.
+In the space of awareness innovative ideas come to life and we learn to think with a philosophy of sharing rather than thinking as an isolated (separate) individual.

-Undoing what we have learnt by rewiring our brain with the help of our Spiritual awareness - so we feel in tune with nature - allows our Emotional Intelligence to speak through us with ease.
+Unlearning unhealthy conditioned thought patterns by repatterning our brain with the guidance of our Spiritual awareness - so we feel in tune with our true nature - allows our Emotional Intelligence to speak through us with ease.

 Take all the resources you can find to keep bringing you back to your truth and understanding of reality.
-Strong addictive emotions will fight very hard to hold onto all it has ever known as being true.
+Strong addictive and heavy emotions will fight very hard to hold onto all it has ever known as being true.
 This is the ego part of you that has formed its own identity (entity), separate and alive in your Mind and body, but not real.
+Releasing a heavy ego caught in conditioned thought patterns brings your Spirit - body - Mind - and energy back to feeling whole.

 Giving your Self your full attention is your greatest gift.
 It is a natural healer.

-And teaches you to feel good inside.
-It changes your perspective to seeing what is real and valuable in life.
+It truly teaches you to feel good about your Self and alters your perspective to seeing what is real and valuable in life.

 The more space you create in your Mind, the more space you create in your life, and the more room there is to give and receive love, with nothing needing to be added.
 You get to feel your full power and help others to feel theirs.